Tecnocrat/CodeBot/README.md

   - Logs fitness scores for debugging and analysis.
 - **Generational Evolution**:
   - Runs multiple generations of genetic algorithms to optimize code quality and functionality.
+- **Population Listing and Curation**:
+  - Lists individuals in the genetic population with proper ordering based on mutation numbers.
+  - Allows curation and selection of individuals for further evaluation or subpopulation creation.

 ### 2. **AI Integration**
 - **Code Analysis**: